SvenGroot/GenerateAnswerFile/README.md

 the appropriate permissions must be specified.
 For automatic log-on, you must specify the password of the account that will be logged on.

+> [!WARNING]
-:warning: **Passwords in answer files are not securely stored** :warning:
+> Passwords in answer files are not securely stored!
+>

-They are at best base64-encoded (which is easily reversible), and at worst just stored in plain text.
-Do not store answer files with sensitive passwords in unsecure locations, and delete such files when you are done with them.
+> They are at best base64-encoded (which is easily reversible), and at worst just stored in plain
+> text.
+Do not store answer files with sensitive passwords in unsecure locations, and delete such
+> files when you are done with them.
+>

-The answer file generator also does not treat these passwords securely (it can't, to be able to write them out to the answer file in this fashion), so copies of the passwords may remain in system memory after the application is terminated.
+> The answer file generator also does not treat these passwords securely (it can't, to be able to
+> write them out to the answer file in this fashion), so copies of the passwords may remain in system
+> memory after the application is terminated.

 ## Time zone